 “Thorough, insightful, conscientious and fiercely bright.
 He is formidable in court and has an excellent way with his clients.”
 “A good, measured advocate.”

 “He is an excellent advocate, he thoroughly prepares beyond anything I would expect and he gets on famously with lay clients.”
 “His approachability is definitely a strength and he gets more out of the client.
 He is very persuasive and puts forward his argument in a professional way.”

-Henry & Others v.
-London Care & others
+Henry and Others v.
+London Care and others

 3 day preliminary hearing and impending EAT appeal concerning service provision change in the care industry.